Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of

 The definition of the volume density of continuously distributed sink is

 where $\triangle V$ is a small volume, $\triangle Q$ is the sum of strengthes of all the sinks in the volume $\triangle V$.

-Now let us to derive the continuity equation of the tao from the principle of mass conservation.
+Now let us to derive the continuity equation of the taothe $\Omega (0)$ substratum from the principle of mass conservation.
 Consider an arbitrary volume $V$ bounded by a closed surface $S$ and fixed in space.
 Suppose there are some point sources or sinks continuously distributed in the volume $V$.
 The total mass in volume $V$ is